Interview with the Western Massachusetts Songwriters Collaborative.

 WMSC Songwriter Spotlight of the Week: Paul Sticca

-His sound is an acoustic alt-country-roots music mix of country, roots-rock, folk, and blues and the songs are vignettes.
+His sound is an acoustic music mix of country, roots-rock, folk, and blues and the songs are vignettes.
 With his Dynamic 50’s/60’s retro mic, a harmonica hanging around his neck, and a Takamine guitar, Paul Sticca echoes his quiet reflections of life.
 He is one of four founding members of the WMSC (Peter J Newland, Lisa Martin & Sparkie Allison) highlighting the original music in Western Mass.

 How would you describe your songwriting process?